-Reflections on seeding regenerative culture between two rainforests—the Pacific Coastal rainforest of the North, and the Amazon jungle of the South—with healer Flavio Santi.
+Reflections on Spirit in the Pacific Coastal rainforest of the North, and the Amazon jungle of the South—with healer Flavio Santi.

 “Knowing we are a part of this work seems to be awakening a unique power in each of us, and together we are uniting to form a hermandad —a Spanish word for sisterhood and brotherhood, and (I like to say) kinship.
 Together we use this word to describe the community we are intentionally creating together, uniting people across different cultures, genders, ages, spiritual traditions and many unique backgrounds.”

 Discover the story.